vinijmoura/pipelinestoactions/README.md

    ![Include MD](images/include-md.png)

-- Create new markdown file under `Tasks` folder and describe Azure Pipeline Tasks and respective GitHub Actions.
+- Create new markdown file under `Tasks` folder and describe Tasks from Azure Pipelines and respective Actions from GitHub.
 Use as an example [DotNetCore](/tasks/DotNetCoreCLI.md).

 ![Include Tasks](images/include-tasks.png)